arnettjo211/arnettjo211/README.md

   <br>
 </h1>

-### Aspiring Front-End Developer with a passion in building user-friendly websites.
-Proficient in HTML, CSS and Javascript.
-Eager to learn and grown while gaining experience.
+### I am an aspiring Front-End Developer with a passion for building user-friendly websites.
+I am proficient in HTML, CSS, and JavaScript, and I am eager to learn and grow while gaining experience."